Gioia3022/DevOps-Project-G-A/README.md

 If you need to test the application follow the instructions in [Test userapi](./userapi/README.md#testing).

 #### 3.3 CI/CD with GitHub Action as well as Azure
-Every time we pushed, GitHub Action has tested our application using the unit tests we'll cover shortly, and in case of failure, it prevented deployment.
-If the deployement was succesfull we then tryed to deploy the app on Azure.
-As presented in our report both the building and deployment were succesfull.
+For each commit&push, GitHub Action has tested our application using the unit tests we'll cover shortly, and in case of failure, it prevented deployment.
+If the deployement was successfull we then tried to deploy the app on Azure.
+As presented in our report, both the building and deployment were successfull.

 ## 4. IaC
-The IaC (Infrastructure as Code) aspect entails virtualizing the application with a virtual machine utilizing Vagrant and Ansible in order to implement the application's numerous features.
+The IaC (Infrastructure as Code) aspect entails virtualizing the application with a virtual machine by using Vagrant and Ansible in order to implement the application's numerous features.

 #### 4.1 Installation
 To run the virtual machine, ensure that [Vagrant](https://www.vagrantup.com/), [Ansible](https://docs.ansible.com/ansible/latest/index.html), and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) are installed.